nodejs/node/doc/api/crypto.markdown

     /* alice_secret and bob_secret should be the same */
     console.log(alice_secret == bob_secret);

-## crypto.pbkdf2(password, salt, iterations, keylen[, digest], callback)
+## crypto.pbkdf2(password, salt, iterations, keylen, digest, callback)

 Asynchronous PBKDF2 function.
-Applies the selected HMAC digest function (default: SHA1) to derive a key of the requested length from the password, salt and number of iterations.
+Applies the selected HMAC digest function to derive a key of the requested length from the password, salt and number of iterations.
 The callback gets two arguments:
 `(err, derivedKey)`.

 Example: